voltara50/QUEEN-NYX-BOT/README.md

 ## Contributions

-Contributions to PREXZY BUG BOT are welcome!
+Contributions to QUEEN NYX BOT are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request. <br>

    thanks to these people ;

-   **Xeon** who made the base bot
+   **PRECIOUS (NYX) FOR INSPIRATION**

    **PRECIOUS AYOMIDE** For developing it; <br>

 ## License

-The WhatsApp Bot PREXZY BUG BOT is released under the [MIT License](https://opensource.org/licenses/MIT).
+The WhatsApp Bot QUEEN NYX BOT is released under the [MIT License](https://opensource.org/licenses/MIT).

 Enjoy the diverse features of the WhatsApp Bot to enhance your conversations and make your WhatsApp experience more interesting!